 Transport: the Qiga Scenic Zone is 70 km east of the county seat of sangria.

-Check out our best selling packaged based on these attractions or Contact us for more details.
+Check out our best selling packages based on these attractions or Contact us for more details.